-UML ER N-ary association N-ary relationship type Similar to a binary association but with Similar to a binary relationship type but three or more participants with three or more participants
+N-ary relationship type

+Similar to a binary relationship type but with three or more participants

 - Note that... - N-ary relationships can also have attributes - UML allows us to use more expressive cardinalities - E.g. a given combination of a particular person and project is related to zero or more teams through the given association